 Designing your class or session

-Steps for faculty
+Steps for Faculty

 - For those teaching in a block or clerkship, contact your block or clerkship director to determine what time and options are available – they may have suggestions for the best way to move forward to deliver your content to the students.